KCoon/vimrc/README.md

 ## Commands
 command          | description
 -----------------|------------
-Number           | Numbering lines of file
+Explorer         | Opens directory of current file in explorer and select file (windows only) Number           | Numbering lines of file
 Numberf <format> | Numbering lines of file with given format <br />e.g. Numberf "N%04d " Nonumber         | Removes numbering.
 Works only for digits only formats